waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Primary Goal (Travel to Mahogany Town)
 - Step 1: Go to Cianwood PC (23, 43).
+[DONE]
-- Step 2: Swap a party member (e.g., Ravioli or SHUCKIE) for ICARUS (PIDGEY).
+- Step 2: Swap a party member for ICARUS (PIDGEY).
+[DONE - Deposited SHUCKIE]
 - Step 3: Teach FLY to ICARUS.
+[IN PROGRESS]
 - Step 4: Fly to Ecruteak City.
 - Step 5: Head east through Route 42 to Mahogany Town.